 The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
-Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis and are based on historical or professional experience and other factors such as expectations about future events.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised and in any future periods affected.